FergusDevelopmentLLC/names-map-node/README.md

 ### Topic

-  I'll be mapping the occurrences of male and female names in America from 1910 until 2016.
+Occurrences of male and female names in America from 1910 until 2016.
 The extent of the map will be all 50 states.

 ### Title

 Popular American Surnames of the Last Century

 ### Map objectives